jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?
-By what regulation can a city by-law officer tell a business to take down their car lifts after 9 years in operation?
+By what regulation can a city by-law officer tell a business to take down their car lifts after nine years in operation?

 The rules, regulations, contracts, and laws that govern our lives are a complete mystery to most of Main Street.
 And that makes us dependent on the bureaucratic creep of Big Business and Big Government inside city-halls, mortgage companies, and law offices.

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
-With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, and question the rules in our own hands!
+With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, use, and question the rules in our own hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
 We will understand what we should be doing, be able to ask informed questions, and of course fight back if we think something is wrong.